 Landlord’s Duty to Find a New Tenant in Pennsylvania

-Pennsylvania laws don’t require you to “mitigate damages.”
-That is, to make a reasonable effort to re-rent the unit after the tenant breaks the lease.
-The only exception is if the lease requires you to.
+Pennsylvania laws don’t require a landlord to “mitigate damages.”
+That is, to make a reasonable effort to re-rent the unit after the tenant breaks the lease agreement.
+The only exception is if the lease requires a landlord to.

-As a landlord, it’s important that you understand the legally justified reasons for breaking a lease.
+As a landlord, it’s important that you understand the legally justified reasons for breaking a lease agreement.
 You should also stay informed of landlord-tenant laws in the state, security deposit laws, the Fair Housing Act, and more.

-If you would like help managing your rentals contact the experts at Keyrenter Property Management BuxMont today!
+If you would like help managing your rental property contact the experts at Keyrenter Property Management BuxMont today!
 We provide full-service property management solutions to maximize your ROI and ensure your peace of mind.

 Disclaimer: This information isn’t a substitute for professional legal advice.
 Also, laws can change and this information may not be updated at the time you read it.
 For expert legal advice, please get in touch with a licensed attorney.